quadram-institute-bioscience/phylo-methods/masterclass/README.md

 ```

 Currently there are two exercises, described in [Dataset_1](Dataset_1.snps_only)  and [Dataset_2](Dataset_2.concatenate_alignments).
-You can try to do them before the lecture, after the lecture, and if there is time you can start working on them during the
+You can try to do them before the lecture or after the lecture.
-first lecture.
-We will discuss them in the second lecture.
+During the second lecture we may have time to discuss the analysis of data set 1 only (effect of using SNP-sites on tree
+estimation).

 ## The lectures